f0rk3b0mb/bicWC/README.md

 when the challange is started there is a download called capture.zip , its contents are a pcap file.

 if you dont know pcap files a captured network packets so we are going to use wireshark.
-You can open the file using wireshark by typing <wireshark capture.pcap> in terminal.
+You can open the file using wireshark by typing "wireshark capture.pcap" in terminal.

 once wireshark is open the first question ,